laserpointlabs/writeups/KnowOS/KnowOS for Dummies.md

 ## 20. Elevator Pitch (Use This)
 "KnowOS turns what you know into living, visual workflows that you can run, inspect, improve, and move anywhere.
 Describe it once; evolve it forever."

----
-Feel free to annotate this doc with real examples from your domain to make it stickier for your team.